South America·Peru·Updated May 3, 2026

 What scams target tourists in Lima?

-The most frequently reported tourist scams in Lima are Taxi from Jorge Chávez Airport Overcharge, Fake Machu Picchu Tour Operators, Express Kidnapping via Street Taxi, with 5 classified as high severity.
+The most frequently reported tourist scams in Lima are Fake Taxi Robbery, Express Kidnapping via Street Taxi, Fake Police Officer Wallet Inspection, with 5 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Buenos Aires and Medellín.
+Similar patterns are also documented in Valparaíso and Mendoza.

 Are taxis safe in Lima?

 Taxis in Lima carry documented risk for tourists — 3 transport-related scams are on record.
-Use only the official TAXI GREEN desk inside the terminal, or book a hotel transfer in advance.
-The legitimate fare corridor is clearly signposted.
+Never hail a taxi from the street in Lima.
+Use SAFE registered taxi companies called by phone, or apps like InDriver, Cabify, or Beat.
+Your hotel can arrange a registered taxi for airport pickups — book in advance.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Lima safe at night for tourists?